 Whether you’re in town for a weekend or an extended stay, there are a variety of hotel options to choose from in Downtown Niagara Falls and beyond.
 Some of the popular chains you can find here include Hampton by Hilton, Fairfield Inn and Suites, Marriott, and Hyatt.

 Maid of the Mist Boat Tour – Get Soaked By Boat

 Operating since 1846, the Maid of the Mist is a must for first-time visitors of the Niagara Falls.
 This is the only tour boat that has safely navigated the choppy waters for over 100 years.
 While this adventurous ride only lasts 20 minutes, experience Niagara Falls’ sheer power as you travel from the base of the American Falls (the second largest) to the Horshoe Falls (the largest).
 Although you don’t have to worry about bringing a poncho with you, because one will be provided, expect to get wet.
-Bring a change of clothes, a ziplock bag for your electronics, and wear waterproof shoes.
+Bring a change of clothes, a ziplock or waterproof phone case, and wear waterproof shoes.
 Before your visit, check for the latest public safety advisories including occupancy limits, physical distancing, and enhanced cleaning procedures.

 Read Next: How To Save Money For A Trip